Goldenboycoder/JavaJourney/Notes/RunJava.md

 2. Extension ClassLoader: This is the child classloader of Bootstrap and parent classloader of System classloader.
 It loades the jar files located inside $JAVA_HOME/jre/lib/ext directory.

 3. System/Application ClassLoader: This is the child classloader of Extension classloader.
-It loads the classfiles from classpath.
+It loads the classfiles **from classpath**.
 By default, classpath is set to current directory.
 You can change the classpath using "-cp" or "-classpath" switch.
 It is also known as Application classloader.

 **N.B**: These are the internal classloaders provided by Java.
 If you want to create your own classloader, you need to extend the ClassLoader class.